top of page

 PLANS FOR A SECRET WAR 1939-45

-The most comprehensive account published to date of Britain's complex plans, both official and unofficial to fight a secret war in the event of Nazi invasion - and how this differed from what Britain was prepared to promote abroad.
+The most comprehensive and detailed account published to date of Britain's complex plans, both official and unofficial to fight a secret war in the event of Nazi invasion - and how this differed from what Britain was prepared to promote abroad.
 At the core of this was the battle between the concepts of civilian and military engagement in a total war.
 This builds on the 2015 Fighting Nazi Occupation and subsequent research to unravel the entwined efforts of the Secret Intelligence Service and War Office to prepare for a Nazi invasion.
-The crucial role of SIS is revealed throughout while the analysis of the role of the now-famous Auxiliary Units is challenging to modern preconceptions.
+The crucial role of SIS is revealed throughout, while an analysis of the role of the now-famous Auxiliary Units challenges modern preconceptions, highlighting the risks of a reliance on oral history, often recorded decades after the event.

 amazon_logo.jpg